 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare financial statements in accordance with International Financial Reporting Standards, as adopted by the European Union (IFRSs) and have also been chosen to prepare the parent company financial statements under IFRS as adopted by the European Union.
+Under that law the directors are required to prepare financial statements in accordance with UK-adopted International Financial Reporting Standards, (IFRSs) and have also been chosen to prepare the parent company financial statements under IFRS.
 Under Company Law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and profit or loss of the Group for that year.
 In preparing these financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently - make judgements and accounting estimates that are reasonable and prudent - state whether applicable accounting standards, IFRS as adopted by the European Union have been followed, subject to any material departures disclosed and explained in the financial statements - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business - prepare a directors' reports, strategic report and directors' remuneration report which comply with the requirements of the Companies Act 2006.
+- select suitable accounting policies and then apply them consistently - make judgements and accounting estimates that are reasonable and prudent - state whether applicable accounting standards, UK-adopted IFRS have been followed, subject to any material departures disclosed and explained in the financial statements - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business - prepare a directors' reports, strategic report and directors' remuneration report which comply with the requirements of the Companies Act 2006.